 This online exhibit of art, photographs, oral histories and recollections was created to capture our experience as we all departed from campus and reckoned with social distancing.
 Submit graphics and stories that capture your experience in starting back up, going back outside, and repopulating the campus (and world).

 During commencement weekend, we honored the approximately 3 million lives lost to COVID-19 worldwide, including members and families of the CSUSM community.
 The campus community and guests are welcome to come visit the display of 600 pinwheels with each one representing 5,000 lives lost.
-The display was located on the lawn near Craven Hall.
+The display was located on the lawn near Administrative Building.

 Geared to help patients, families, caregivers and providers move ahead from the pandemic experience.
 Speakers will address caregiving burdens, coping with grief and loss, planning for future healthcare needs, and enhancing the lives of those with chronic, serious illness.
 Includes a panel discussion with healthcare experts and a layperson caregiver, sharing lessons learned from the pandemic.